allmarkedup/strava-api-playground/README.md

-# strava-api-playground
-A little app for experimenting with the Strava API
+## App for experimenting with the Strava API